jessepav/lacygoill-wiki-backup/C/C.md

 precision.
 In single-precision  format, the  exponent is  8 bits  long, while  the fraction occupies 23 bits.
-As a  result, a  single-precision number  has a  maximum value  of approximately `3.40 x 10^38`, with a precision of about 6 decimal digits.
+Consequently, a  single-precision number  has a  maximum value  of approximately `3.40 x 10^38`, with a precision of about 6 decimal digits.

 ####